Cloudflare workers

 • Download the Traceable's JavaScript code for Cloudflare from Traceable's download site.
 Navigate to agent → cloudflare → latest.

-• Make sure that Traceable platform agent is installed and you have its URL.
+• Make sure that the Traceable platform agent is installed and that you have its URL.
 For more information, see Platform agent.

 Important

-Traceable Platform agent must be enabled for TLS and have the port number 443 available.
+Traceable Platform agent must be enabled for TLS and have port number 443 available.
 You must use a signed CA certificate.
-Self-signed certificates and non-standard TLS port cannot be used in Cloudflare worker subrequests.
+Self-signed certificates and non-standard TLS ports cannot be used in Cloudflare worker subrequests.

 Configuration